mui/material-ui/docs/data/material/migration/upgrade-to-v6/upgrade-to-v6.md

 #### Grid item spacing change

 In v5, Grid items included spacing in their boxes.
-In v6, Grid items no longer inclue spacing in their boxes.
+In v6, Grid items no longer include spacing in their boxes by using [CSS gap](https://developer.mozilla.org/en-US/docs/Web/CSS/gap).

 Note that the item position doesn't change.